Real-Time Programming Languages

 - 6 ECTS Lecture -- not a lab!

 - includes interactive tutorials, programming exercises and lab work

 Embedded systems in a safety-critical context, e.g., controllers in automobiles, software in airplanes and industrial plants, have to work reliably and under timing constraints.
-Such systems require a level of integrity and availability for which traditional mainstream programming techniques fail to provide appropriate means, or even guarantees.
-As a result, programming languages with strict semantics and inherent support for timing were developed.
-They introduce programming models specifically targeted towards developing safety-critical and real-time systems.
+Such systems require a level of integrity and availability for which traditional mainstream programming techniques fail to provide appropriate means, let alone guarantees.
+As a result, programming languages with strict semantics and inherent support for timing have been evolving.
+They introduce programming models specifically targeted towards safety-critical and real-time systems.
 The aim of this module is to introduce the basic principles for programming such real-time systems, and to gain practical skills with relevant programming languages and verification tools.

 First we study why real-time software substantially differs from Desktop applications, and how the development workflow has to be different from Desktop applications.
 Then we introduce the predominant real-time programming paradigms and highlight their differences.
 For each of the paradigms we learn the basics of one programming language, in which we solve various programming tasks in the lab.
-Finally, we explain the theory of functional and temporal verification of real-time software.
-In this process, we gain a deep understanding how the architectural features of the target platform influence both the temporal and functional correctness of the software, and how both can be analyzed and formally proved.
+Finally, we explain the theory of functional and temporal verification of real-time software, and try them out in practice.
+In this process, we gain a deep understanding how the architectural features of a target platform influence both the temporal and functional correctness of the software, and how both can be analyzed and formally proved.